Best Usage of Spray Foam

 - Meets all building codes

-- Air infiltration can increase energy costs in buildings 10 to 40%.
+- Air infiltration can increase energy costs in buildings by 10 to 40%.

 - SPF reduces air infiltration allowing insulation to be more effective and reducing the demands on HVAC equipment.